The OneCard is the Smith College ID card carried

 hands, feet, etc. should not appear in the image.

-Subjects must have a natural expression, either neutral
+Subjects should have a natural expression, either neutral

-Eyewear or headgear is not permitted except for documented
+or smiling.
+Headgear is not permitted except if worn for

 The subject must be photographed against a plain